 Rich’s passion for the BC marine environment started as a boy with a tin boat and a fishing rod.
 After financing his university years as fishing guide (and marrying the sister of three) Rich raised his daughters on Quadra Island while building a long career managing high-end fishing resorts.
 He jokes (in part) of mending his karma in subsequent years as Executive Director of the Pacific Salmon Foundation, Commissioner for Canada at the Pacific Salmon Commission and on many salmon conservation-based planning and stewardship bodies.
 He is convinced that the lessons learned from First Nations’ approach to sustainable resource use quite simply hold the key to the survival of our planet.

 Tristan has been working as a Field Technician and Commercial Diver since finishing his undergraduate degree in Biology at the University of Victoria.
-He is interested in underwater observation and image analysis in order to inform research and management decisions.
-Currently Tristan is working with the Central Coast Guardian Watchmen on stock assessment surveys, and spending as much time underwater as possible.
+He is passionate about underwater observation and image analysis to inform research and management decisions for the Central Coast Nations.
+Currently Tristan supports the Central Coast Guardian Watchmen on surveys, and spends as much time underwater as possible.